 In 2010, FIRE’s work was featured in more than 100 news articles in more than 65 publications with a combined print and online circulation of more than 150 million readers.
 FIRE representatives made 32 public speaking appearances, many through FIRE’s Campus Freedom Network, which has expanded to 4,300 members nationwide.

-FIRE reached millions more people through appearances on MSNBC and FOX Business Network, advertisements on Facebook and in print publications such as the college rankings issue of U.S. News & World Report, a billboard about Bucknell University‘s violations of its free speech promises, and FIRE’s video series.
+FIRE reached millions more people through appearances on MSNBC and FOX Business Network, advertisements on Facebook and in print publications such as the college rankings issue of U.S. News & World Report, a billboard about Bucknell University‘s violations of its free speech promises.

 FIRE also made the state of the law known to even more college administrators by publishing cutting-edge legal scholarship in leading law journals, holding Continuing Legal Education courses for attorneys, and sending certified letters to nearly 300 schools with unconstitutional speech codes.